< < TM12 : TM13 : TM14 > >

 09 The field element shall forward rail traffic advisories received from the Wayside Equipment to the traffic management center.

-02 Traffic Operations need to be able to modify traffic signal timing in order to allow safe movement of vehicles away or towards a highway rail intersection when a train is approaching.
-Roadway Standard Rail Crossing 01 The field element shall collect and process, traffic sensor data in the vicinity of a highway-rail intersection (HRI).
+02 Traffic Operations need to be able to modify traffic signal timing in order to allow safe and efficient movement of vehicles away or towards a highway rail intersection when a train is approaching.
+Roadway Basic Surveillance 01 The field element shall collect, process, digitize, and send traffic sensor data (speed, volume, and occupancy) to the center for further analysis and storage, under center control.

 02 The field element shall monitor the status of the highway-rail intersection (HRI) equipment, including both the current state and mode of operation and the current equipment condition, to be forwarded on to the traffic management center.